 - Schosser, Herman.
 1907.
 Akpafu: ein Stück Kultur- und Missionsarbeit in Deutsch Togo.
 Bremer Missions-Schriften 21.
 Bremen: Verlag der Norddeutschen Missions-Gesellschaft.

-It is no news that humans say man is an animal, especially not this Darwin Year.
-But wouldn’t it be rather more interesting if another member of the animal kingdom would weigh in on the matter?
+It is no news that people are animals, especially not this Darwin Year.
+But normally that something we say of ourselves.
+Wouldn’t it be rather more interesting if another member of the animal kingdom would weigh in on the matter?

 - màturi bra màbɔi